ecasiano/pigsfli/README.md

 pigsfli.e --help
 ```

-The code requires various combinations of these options to run, and the help message should give
-you an idea about which ones are mandatory.

 ### Quick Start

 If you want to perform a quick test-run for a small one-dimensional Bose-Hubbard lattice you could try something like:
 ```bash
 ./pigsfli.e -D 1 -L 4 -N 4 -l 2 -U 1.995 --mu 1.998 --sweeps 2001 --seed 1968 --measurement-frequency 1 --rng boost_mt19937 --bin-size 10 --bins-wanted 1000 --num-replicas 2 --beta 1.2
 ```

-In order for this to work, you will need a folder named `OUTPUT` in the directory where you type the command as it will produce output files in `OUTPUT` that contain all the results of the code.
-Each run of the code is associated with a unique identifying integer: the `PIMCID`.
-The options used in this demo include a subset of all the possible options:

 | Code Option | Description |
 | :-----------: | ----------- |